qlu-lab/SUPERGNOVA/README.md

 More details about these supplied files can be found in here.

-We may run the following command:
+You may run the following command:

 ```
 python2 supergnova.py data/CD.sumstats.gz data/UC.sumstats.gz \